daekeun-ml/kobert-workshop/README.md

 **[1.
 Fine-tuning Naver Movie Review Sentiment Classification with KoBERT](module1_kobert_nsmc_finetuning.ipynb)**: In this module, we focus on fine-tuning with the pre-trained BERT model to classify Naver movie review sentiment.
 Since this module does not use the SageMaker API, you need to have at least GPU as well as CUDA toolkit >= 10.1.
 After this module, you will get familiar with BERT fine-tuning.

+*[Note]
-*[Note] The cuda toolkit version of SageMaker as of May 20, 2020 is 10.0, so CUDA upgrade is required.
-Please run the shell script below in terminal mode.*
+The CUDA toolkit version of SageMaker as of May 2020 is 10.0, so CUDA upgrade is required.
+No CUDA upgrade is required for SageMaker Studio, since CUDA version is 10.1 as of May 2020.
+If you want to run the notebook on SageMaker, please run the shell script below in terminal mode.*
 ```shell
 $ wget http://developer.download.nvidia.com/compute/cuda/10.2/Prod/local_installers/cuda_10.2.89_440.33.01_linux.run
 $ sudo sh cuda_10.2.89_440.33.01_linux.run